How I Stopped Being a Victim

 « But we don’t care if he’s a narcissistic pervert. »

 Another slap.
 How could he say that.
-It had been so difficult for me to realize, to accept that this was the case, to fight against the remarks of third parties who told me I was wrong, that I was imagining things… How could this professional tell me such a thing?
+It had been so difficult for me to realize, to accept that it was the case, to fight against the remarks of third parties who told me I was wrong, that I was imagining things… How could this professional tell me such a thing?
 Me, angry:

 Then follows an exchange: